 Restraining orders are often used to protect an alleged victim from further instances of abuse.
 Law enforcement and the courts take these orders seriously and sternly penalize violations.
-If you’ve been accused of violating a restraining order, the criminal defense attorneys at Sutnick & Sutnick Attorneys at Law can help.
+If you’ve been accused of violating a restraining order, the attorneys at Sutnick & Sutnick Attorneys at Law can help.

 Violating a restraining order is a criminal offense.
 Even though the restraining order itself is not a crime or an offense, violating one is.
 The police will arrest you and charge you on a criminal complaint.
 It is important to start defending the case immediately while evidence is still fresh and available.